 Buying Psychology: Understanding Why People Buy eBooks

 Selling an eBook can potentially be a highly lucrative way to make money.
-In fact, there are many examples of people making thousands of dollars by selling digital products and even millions.
-In some cases people buy eBooks selling for over a hundred dollars and the cost for online seminars can soar into the thousands.
+In fact, there are many examples of people selling PLR products or even digital products like software making thousands of dollars and sometimes millions.
+In some cases people buy eBooks selling for twenty dollars to over a hundred dollars and the cost for online seminars can soar into the thousands.

 But when you really think about it, this makes very little sense.